eavilesmejia/_b_JS/README.md

 Including Scripts
 ================

-*You should not use the drivers on the unification of files, it is necessary to have separate controllers for each application*
+*You should not use the controllers on the unification of files, it is necessary to have separate it for each application*

 ```html
 <script src="YOUR PATH/__b__/base/include/init.min.js"></script>